Diagram initialization

 <div id="diagram_container"></div>

-• an object with configuration properties.
-If this argument is not passed to the constructor, the settings will be default.
+- an object with the configuration properties.
+If this argument is not passed to the constructor, the default settings will be applied

 const diagram = new dhx.Diagram("diagram_container", {